 Does it cost anything to get started on Overpass?

-No, there are no upfront fees or costs for contractors.
+No, there are no fees or costs for contractors to use our site.

 How much do Overpass jobs pay?

 As a contractor, you can specify your own hourly rate.
 Remember that Overpass is a competitive marketplace, however, so if your rate is too high, you’ll be passed over in favor of more affordable agents.
 Our Talent Advocate team will suggest a starting rate based on your skills and background, and you can always raise your rate as you gain experience in the platform.